 1. Red eyes

 Cannabis enthusiast are used to having to deal with a case of the red eyes immediately after smoking.
 For most of us, a shower and a good night’s sleep is enough to make that go away.
 But for some, it lingers.
 How unfortunate for those who have to deal with red eyes well into the next day!
 It makes it next to impossible to hide the details of the previous night from your boss.
-Thank the marijuana gods for eye drops, and don’t smoke so much next time!
+Thank the weed gods for eye drops, and don’t smoke so much next time!

 Although this isn’t as common as red eyes, some people experience headaches as a symptom of the weed hangover.
 Well, smoking a lot is probably a little tough on the skull.
-Inhaling the fumes of marijuana for a few hours instead of oxygen might upset your brain a little bit.
+Inhaling the fumes of weed for a few hours instead of oxygen might upset your brain a little bit.
 You might have to suffer for a few hours in exchange for the pleasure you experienced the previous night.

 3. A chest that feels like a fire pit!